aVadim483/manticore-query-builder-laravel/README.md

 # ManticoreSearch Query Builder for Laravel

 An easiest way to use the [ManticoreSearch Query Builder](https://github.com/aVadim483/manticore-query-builder-php) in your Laravel or Lumen applications.
+This package allows you to build ManticoreSearch queries using a Laravel-like syntax.

 ```sh
 composer require avadim/manticore-query-builder-laravel